DianaM153/Data-Analysis-Portfolio/Excel/README.md

 Data Cleaning And Pre-processing

-*First we split data into columns; the delimiter used is a semi colon, once that is done we can now look at our columns and rows to get to understand the data.

-*Look into the data types

-*Handle duplicates - There are no duplicates for this specific dataset.

-*Missing values - notice that for numeric values missing, we already have them as NULL, So no changes are made.

-*Summary statistics i.e finding the MAX,MIN, Median and Average, we are now able to tell:
+The dataset was prepared and explored to ensure it was suitable for analysis.
+The key steps are outlined below:

+1. Data Structuring

+The raw dataset was split into columns using a semicolon (;) delimiter.
+This made the data easier to read and work with.

+2. Data Type Validation

+Each column’s data type was reviewed and aligned with its contents to support accurate analysis.

+3. Duplicate Check

+The dataset was checked for duplicate records, and none were identified.

+4. Handling Missing Values

+Missing values in numeric columns were already represented as NULL.
+Since this was consistent across the dataset, no additional cleaning was required at this stage.

+5. Summary Statistics

+Basic statistical measures (maximum, minimum, median, and average) were calculated to better understand the data.
+This helped answer key questions such as:

-     Which country has the highest level of unemployment?
+Which country has the highest unemployment rate?
 What is the average access to sanitation services?
 Which country has the lowest GDP?

-*Outliers - Focused on the economic indicators

-*We then do a regional comparison using pivot tables to summarize, we can clearly see that;
+6. Outlier Detection

+Outliers were reviewed, particularly within economic indicators, to identify any extreme values that could impact the analysis.

+7. Regional Analysis

+Using pivot tables, a regional comparison was conducted.
+The analysis shows that:

+Sub-Saharan Africa has the lowest GDP
-  Sub-Saharan Africa has the lowest GDP, Lowest access to basic services and the highest rates of unemployment
+It also has the lowest access to basic services
+It records the highest unemployment rates among the regions
+8. Trend Analysis

-*Using Pivot table we do a summary to see changes in access to basic services and unemploment rates over time and also visualize the changes using a line chart, from our observation we can see that there are no significant changes over time.
+Pivot tables and line charts were used to analyze changes in access to basic services and unemployment rates over time.
+Based on the observed trends, there were no significant changes during the period under review.